rueter/nlp-for-endangered-languages/README.md

 # nlp-for-endangered-languages
-Finding ways to approach endangered language facilitation, empowerment and research through testing new methods and technology for real solutions
+Finding ways to approach endangered language facilitation, empowerment and research through testing new methods and technology for real solutions.

 # Background
 ## Searching for a methodology for linguistics